chrisregner/Was-or-Will-Be-There/README.md

 ## Todos

 - make list of features to test
-  - test in ie11 and mobile
+  - navbar
+    - navbar links
+  - map
+    - map controls
+    - map clickable polygons
+    - map hover
+  - overview
+    - close link
+    - individual country link
+    - open map link
+  - plans
+    - add a plan w/ min data
+    - add a plan w/ max data
+    - edit plan to max data
+    - edit plan to min data
+    - plans
+    - delete plans
+  - journals
+    - add a journal w/ min data
+    - add a journal w/ max data
+    - edit journal to max data
+    - edit journal to min data
     - image deletion
       - on manual delete
       - on deleteion of journal itself
       - on cancel
+    - journals
+    - delete journals

+- test in...
+  - ie11
+  - edge
+  - safari?
+  - firefox
-  - test in ie11, chrome, firefox, mobile
+  - mobile
-    - make this list
+  - chrome

+- ie10 and below fallback

 - issues
+  - IE11
+    - **maybe done** svg/png
+      - use png in ie/edge
-  - photo deletion in cloud
+    - **maybe done** BottomNavigation in PlansAndJournals
+      - see if mui-next has addressed this first
-  - IE11, BottomNavigation in PlansAndJournals, flexed element can't have buttons as children, must be another div or other
+      - use div instead of divs, flexed element can't have buttons as children (some browsers)
-  - IE11, mui text-field shows a giant "X"
+    - **maybe done** mui text-field shows a giant "X"
+      - use the text-input from mui-next
+      - maybe replace all other form components as well?
+  - cross-browser
+    - photo deletion
+      - ie says: xhr errror
+      - chrome says: cors
-  - Full-size image preview on journal form overflows downward (not visible) if the image is a portrait
+    - *least priority* Full-size image preview on journal form overflows downward (not visible) if the image is a portrait
+    - *least priority* when switching pages quickly in this manner: paper route -> map -> paper route, vertical scrollbar appears

 - final readme.md
   - credits